eindiran/eindiran.github.io/README.md

 Then, install the necessary packages via `bundle install`, while in the top-level directory.
 This may take a little while.

 Once the Gems are installed, you can run the site via `bundle exec jekyll serve`.
 Don't run `jekyll` directly or you may run into Gem conflicts if you have multiple versions of the same Gem installed.

+`bundle exec jekyll serve` runs using the `4000` port by default, but this can be manually specified using the `--port`.
+For example: `bundle exec jekyll serve --port 4001